morehshin/TheRadicalOutside/TheRadicalOutsideLibrary/README.md

 **The Bibliography**
 - Create a bibliography entry for each work included by editing the folder called **bibliography.md**
-  - Number your bibliography entries with the corresponding number of that file name. (see the `_example-student/` folder for reference).
+  - Number your bibliography entries with the corresponding number of that file name.
   - Use the [Chicago style of bibliography notation](http://www.chicagomanualofstyle.org/tools_citationguide/citation-guide-1.html).